dfuenzalida/devcontainers-clojure/README.md

 When finished, it should open a Clojure project and load the **Calva** extension automatically.

 You can start editing the code in `src/myapp/core.clj` to get your feet wet.
-Also, you can open the Calva extension's excellent *Calva: Fire up the Getting Started REPL* by pressing `F1` and searching for it.
+Also, you can open the Calva extension's excellent *Getting Started* guide by pressing `F1` to open the Command Palette and searching for *Calva: Fire up the Getting Started REPL*.

 ## License